-7.4.4 Lowering Seasonal Water Tables
+8.4.7.
+Lowering Seasonal Water Tables

-- 7.4.4.1 Interceptor Drains.
+- 8.4.7.1.
+Interceptor Drains.
 Interceptor drains can be utilized to lower the brief seasonal water table to a maximum depth of 18 inches in soils less than 30% clay on sites with 3% or more slope.
-No reduction is allowed in the moderate seasonal water table. - 7.4.4.2 Capping Fill.
+No reduction is allowed in the moderate seasonal water table. - 8.4.7.2.
+Capping Fill.
 The depth of the observed seasonal water table may be increased by a factor equal to half the depth of the settled fill up to a maximum adjustment of 7 inches.
-Capping fills are outlined in Section 8.7 of this rule.
-Systems incorporating capping fills shall be designed to load to the surface of the settled cap in order to utilize the adjustment credited for the applied cap. - 7.5.
-On lots less than 3 acres, prior to adjustment for capping fill, where the slope is less than or equal to 12%, all undisturbed soils exhibiting a depth of 13 inches or greater to a brief seasonal water table, and/or a depth of 18 inches or greater to an adjusted moderate seasonal water table, and/or a depth of 24 inches or greater to an adjusted long seasonal water table shall utilize a standard onsite wastewater systems as outlined in this rule. - 7.6.
-On lots of 3 acres or greater, prior to adjustment for the capping fill, all undisturbed soils exhibiting a depth of 12 inches or greater to a brief seasonal water table, and/or a depth of 16 inches or greater to an adjusted moderate seasonal water table, and/or a depth of 20 inches or greater to an adjusted long seasonal water table, shall utilize standard onsite wastewater systems as outlined in this rule.
+Capping fills are outlined in Section 9.8 of this regulation.
+Systems incorporating capping fills shall be designed to load to the surface of the settled cap in order to utilize the adjustment credited for the applied cap. - 8.5.
+On lots less than 3 acres, prior to adjustment for capping fill, where the slope is less than or equal to 12%, all undisturbed soils exhibiting a depth of 13 inches or greater to a brief seasonal water table, and/or a depth of 18 inches or greater to an adjusted moderate seasonal water table, and/or a depth of 24 inches or greater to an adjusted long seasonal water table must utilize a standard onsite wastewater systems as outlined in this regulation. - 8.6.
+On lots of 3 acres or greater, prior to adjustment for the capping fill, all undisturbed soils exhibiting a depth of 12 inches or greater to a brief seasonal water table, and/or a depth of 16 inches or greater to an adjusted moderate seasonal water table, and/or a depth of 20 inches or greater to an adjusted long seasonal water table, shall utilize standard onsite wastewater systems as outlined in this regulation.

-Section 8.
+Section 9.
 Standard Systems